 Every story needs a great protagonist.
 Someone who’s relatable and who keeps readers invested.
 It also needs a great contender.
 A force, whether natural, supernatural or human.
-In AND THEN THERE’S MARGARET, it’s Margaret.
+In the dramedy AND THEN THERE’S MARGARET, it’s Margaret.
 She’s the force that creates much of the conflict and chaos for our protagonist, Allison Montgomery (Allie).

 I wanted to write this story in first person, so that readers could join Allie in the rollercoaster ride of dealing with the challenges of a twenty-year-old marriage, her burgeoning midlife crisis, and her grieving mother-in-law, Margaret, moving in.
 Like the increasing number of light-hearted dramas that feature older & wiser, but still fun & cheeky protagonists, I also wanted the voice for AND THEN THERE’S MARGARET to be relatable, genuine and accessible readers.